whistleblower-policy

 Ethical Matters

 Did you know that HECA has a “Whistleblower Policy” that protects you when and if you report an ethical violation (or perceived violation)?
-Here are steps to take when an independent educational consultant behaves badly, unethically or unprofessionally:

 • If you know them and are comfortable speaking with them about the perceived issue, try discussing the issue with them one-on-one.

 • If you are uncomfortable, contact the chair of Standards and Ethics.
-The chair along with the Ethics Committee, and if necessary the HECA Board will conduct a thorough investigation and, if appropriate, censor or expel the offender.
+The Chair along with the Ethics Committee, and if necessary the HECA Board, will conduct a thorough investigation and, if appropriate, censor or expel the offender.
 This has happened, not frequently, and typically without any publicity.

 • More difficult is if the offender is not affiliated with any organization.
 The best you can do is to remind clients in your promotional materials, presentations, and contracts that you do belong to an organization of professionals that is governed by and subscribes to a code of Standards and Ethics.
-This does set you apart from others who do not, and should be assuring to an ethical consumer.
+This sets you apart from others who do not, and should be assuring to an ethical consumer.
 Occasionally, when a client may ask you to do something that is unethical you are welcome to explain why you are not permitted to.
-Parents, school based counselors, and colleges alike should be aware that HECA members adhere to a strict and specific ethical code.
+Parents, school-based counselors, and colleges alike should be aware that HECA members adhere to a strict and specific ethical code.

 Bottom line: With constant effort we may continue to be known as a highly ethical organization with an ethical membership.
 “If you see something, say something.”